timkeefedev/timkeefedev.github.io/_posts/2017-12-13-Blockchain-Landscape.md

 ---
 layout: post
-title: Learning JavaScript with Tim
+title: Bitcoin, Blockchain and Distributed Ledgers: Look Before You Leap
 ---

-### A Guide to Understanding How JavaScript Actually Works  maybe....
+### Organizing the Landscape to Identify Potential Markets
+### A Viewpoint from 10,000 Feet